 Hello fiction writers!
-Today I’m covering a question I get asked a lot: How do you properly format a fiction manuscript for submission?
+Today I’m covering a question I often get from my email subscribers and clients: How do you properly format a fiction manuscript for submission?
 With small press publishers, literary magazine editors, and literary agents under an increasing amount of stress, formatting your manuscript correctly is more important than ever.

 As a professional fiction editor and a reader for a top literary journal, I can attest that proper formatting does make a difference.
 Agents, magazines, literary journals, and small press publishers are inundated with submissions.
 Failing to follow proper formatting guidelines won’t necessarily get your submission immediately disqualified (although sometimes it will!), but it will make you look unprofessional, which can have an impact on whether or not your short story or novel is accepted.

 So let’s get started, shall we?
 First things first:

 Always check each publisher or agent’s formatting guidelines to make sure you are following their rules.

 If they don’t specify something, or if they ask for “standard format,” then refer to this guide.

 Get a 3-in-1 Manuscript Submission Pack in my store: A printable Manuscript Format Checklist, plus two Microsoft Word Submission Templates.